Wedding Planning Timeline Checklist: Month-by-Month Guide

 Plan Your Honeymoon

-If you're traveling right after the wedding, book flights and accommodations now.
+If you are traveling right after the wedding, book flights and accommodations now.
 Popular destinations and peak travel seasons fill up fast.

 Book Remaining Vendors